Directors face potential liability for climate change risks - IT-Online

-Directors face potential liability if they fail to carry out their fiduciary duties to curb climate change risks and do not make complete disclosures about climate-related risks, write Merlita Kennedy, partner and Tobia Serongoane, associate from Webber Wentzel.
+Directors face potential liability if they fail to carry out their fiduciary duties to curb climate change risks and do not make complete disclosures about climate-related risks.

 Climate change, economic inequality, and numerous other issues that are fundamental to the success and sustainability of companies are placing greater responsibility on boards of directors in the mining and/or energy industries.
 This was evident in the attention paid by the business and investor communities to the COP26 event.